3mcloud/hermes-rheo/paper/paper.md

 $$\lambda_{\mu}(t) = \left( \frac{d \ln g}{dt} \right)^{-1} \approx \frac{t_2 - t_1}{\ln \left( \frac{g_{t_2}}{g_{t_1}} \right)}$$

-where g can be any viscoelastic property of interest (e.g. G*, G', G'')
+where g can be any viscoelastic property of interest (e.g. G*, G', G'').

 * The `OWChirpGeneration` transform helps users design Optimally Windowed Chirp signals for use in their rheometers.
 Currently, it is specifically optimized for experiments conducted with TA TRIOS software.